mp2003/mp2003/README.md

 # 💫 About Me:
 # Hi there, I'm Milind Pandey!
 👋<br>I'm passionate about JavaScript and currently diving deep into the world of frontend development.
-My learning journey includes mastering React.js and exploring the possibilities with Next.js.<br><br>🚀 Open to exciting job opportunities in the tech space!<br><br>
+My learning journey includes mastering React.js and exploring the possibilities with Next.js.<br><br>🚀 Open to exciting job opportunities in the tech space!
 <picture>
   <source
     media="(prefers-color-scheme: dark)"